MinmusLin/MinmusLin.github.io/_pages/about.md

   - Lightweight Design: Streamlined network structures reduced computational complexity and memory usage while maintaining high performance.
   - Real-world Testing: The model was validated on real-time sensor data, demonstrating improved image quality and efficiency on resource-constrained devices.

-  **The project ranked first in the 2024 College of Computer Science and Technology, Tongji University, Innovation Training Project Proposal Defense.**

 <span class="anchor" id="internships"></span>

 # 👨‍💻 Internships

-- *2024 / 07 - 2024 / 08*, Changjiang Pension Insurance Co., Pacific Insurance Group - IT Department
+- *2024 / 07 - 2024 / 08*, Changjiang Pension Insurance Co., Pacific Insurance Group
-  - Frontend Development for Middle Platform Management System: Assisted in the frontend development of the middle platform management system.
-Optimized the frontend display of user management, role permissions, and other functional modules within the Vue.js ecosystem, enhancing system performance and user experience.
-  - Development of Due Diligence Assistant: Contributed to the development of the meeting minutes feature for the Due Diligence Assistant.
-Integrated speech recognition services with the Dify large language model to enable automatic generation and analysis of meeting minutes.
-Technically, users could upload meeting audio files through the file upload module, and the system converted and returned text results.
-Leveraging the Dify large language model, the system displayed key information and consistency analysis of viewpoints in the meeting minutes.
-For each speaker and topic, the model automatically generated summaries and key points, providing a more intelligent approach to content extraction and presentation.
-  - Prompt Optimization Based on Dify Open-Source Large Language Model: Optimized the prompt design and workflow of the model.
-Enhanced the system's contextual analysis capabilities through multi-turn dialogue functionality, enabling it to remember and correlate previous interactions, thereby improving the accuracy and intelligent feedback of subsequent conversations.

-  **During this internship, I improved my frontend development skills through technical practice and effective communication, while also strengthening my ability to collaborate with the team and understand project requirements.**
+  *Intern, Information Technology Department*

+  - Participated in the development and implementation of a due diligence assistant, aiming to enhance due diligence efficiency through automated workflows, addressing issues such as time consumption, error-proneness, and high costs in traditional due diligence processes.
+  - Deployed Dify on local servers, designed, and implemented workflows for the due diligence assistant, covering question classification, meeting minutes generation, consistency analysis of viewpoints, and handling of routine inquiries.
+  - Integrated databases and called LLM APIs, designed classification and processing logic, tested, and optimized workflows to ensure accuracy and efficiency.
+  - Successfully deployed and launched the due diligence assistant, achieving over 95% accuracy in question classification.
+The meeting minutes generation and viewpoint analysis functions significantly improved efficiency, receiving positive feedback from the due diligence team.

 <span class="anchor" id="projects"></span>